-Are you dreaming of biting into some gluten free oven fried chicken today?
-Have I got an amazing recipe for you to try I can’t keep it a secret!
+Are you dreaming of biting into some gluten-free oven-fried chicken today?
+I have an amazing recipe for you to try.
+I can’t keep it a secret!
 This juicy chicken is so flavorful and incredibly simple to make.

 Do you feel the struggle of wanting to eat healthily but also want to indulge in great-tasting food that you are accustomed to?
 I hear you!!
-At the Fearless Dining home, we are the exact same way.
+At the Fearless Dining home, we are the same way.

-The secret to making this crispy oven-fried chicken perfectly is soaking them in buttermilk.
-You won’t believe how delectable every taste of this finger-licking good moist chicken is.
+The secret to perfectly making this crispy oven-fried chicken is soaking them in buttermilk.
+You won’t believe how delectable every taste of this finger-licking, good moist chicken is.

-- This recipe is simple to make, and you have many options to vary this recipe too!
+3. This recipe is simple to make, and you have many options to vary this recipe too!

-- You can use any chicken parts to make this recipe.
+4. You can use any chicken parts to make this recipe.
 You can also use bone-in or boneless chicken.

 If you love easy dinner recipe ideas, check out my best Gluten Free Chicken Recipes.
 These gluten free dinner recipes make busy weeknights so much easier!